microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 # Use encryption with Microsoft Graph Data Connect

 Microsoft Graph Data Connect (Data Connect) offers encryption capabilities through encryption-at-rest and encryption-in-transit.
 With [Azure Key Vault (AKV)](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts), customers can generate and store their public and private keys in AKV and refresh them when needed.
 Custom encrypted datasets are also available.
-This article describes how to enable custom encryption for datasets within Data Connect.
+This article guides you through setting up custom encryption for a secure data delivery with Data Connect.

-1. **Encryption for data-at-rest**: We recommend customers use the [Azure data-at-rest](https://learn.microsoft.com/en-us/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their Azure storage account to ensure that it's properly locked and secure after data delivery.
+- **Encryption for data-at-rest**: We recommend customers use the [Azure data-at-rest](https://learn.microsoft.com/en-us/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their Azure storage account to ensure that it's properly locked and secure after data delivery.

-2. **Encryption for data-in-transit**: Data Connect offers encryption for data-in-transit through our custom dataset encryption capability.
+- **Encryption for data-in-transit**: Data Connect offers encryption for data-in-transit through our custom dataset encryption capability.
 It also ensures that all data requests between a customer’s Microsoft 365 and Azure resources are secure by using service standards that are [SOC approved](/compliance/regulatory/offering-soc-2), such as HTTPS.

 ## Enabling Custom Encryption with Microsoft Graph Data Connect

-This article guides you through setting up custom encryption for secure data delivery with Data Connect.
 Customers can use custom encryption for secure dataset delivery.
 Link your Azure Key Vault (AKV) during application registration to enable encryption.
 Data Connect encrypts datasets using authorized public keys and delivers them encrypted with a decryption key.

 Set up custom encryption by generating keys in AKV or linking an existing AKV.
 Enable encryption when setting up a new Data Connect application or edit an existing one.

 > [!NOTE]
-> Custom Encryption is not available to customers who are still using the PAM consent process or using MDF (Managed Data Flows).
+> Custom encryption is not available to customers who are still using the PAM consent process or Managed Data Flows (MDF).

-## Enable encryption for your Data Connect application
+## Enable custom encryption for your Data Connect application

-Use the following steps to enable encryption for your existing Data Connect application:
+If you have an existing Data Connect Application, follow the steps below:

 1. Sign in to the [Azure Portal](https://ms.portal.azure.com).
     1. Choose **Microsoft Graph Data Connect** and select your current application.